gbdk-2020/gbdk-2020/docs/pages/09_migrating_new_versions.md

 # GBDK 2020 versions

+## Porting to GBDK 2020 4.0.5
+- GBDK now requires SDCC 12259 or higher with GBDK-2020 patches
+- @ref utility_png2asset is the new name for the `png2mtspr` utility
+- @ref lcc : Changed default output format when not specified from `.ihx` to `.gb` (or other active rom extension)

 ## Porting to GBDK 2020 4.0.4
 - GBDK now requires SDCC 12238 or higher
 - Made sample.h, cgb.h and sgb.h independent from gb.h